xwmx/osx-cli/README.md

 # osx-cli

-A collection of shortcuts for OS X operations.
+A collection of command line shortcuts for common OS X operations.

 This is a work in progress.